Breast Cancer Treatment: Mastectomy, Yes or No? A Woman’s Choice

 We offer reconstructive surgery to all my patients.
 Earlier this year, an 80 year-old patient decided she would have a mastectomy.
 But she didn’t want to live the rest of her life with a missing breast.
 I didn’t see why her age should stand in the way.
 Older women recover from reconstructive surgery as well as younger women.
 Again, it’s their choice.
 On the other side, some women don’t want to bother with more surgery.
 They can live with the missing breast and they don’t want to face more surgery and longer recovery.
 It’s their choice.

 Plastic surgeons can rebuild a breast using one of two basic methods.
 The first uses an implant made of silicone and filled either with saline solution of silicone gel.
 In the second method, surgeons remove skin and muscle from one part of the patient’s body, usually her abdomen, and use that tissue to form a new breast.
 We explain the risks and benefits of both procedures.
 Implants may not last a lifetime and there’s a small risk that they may rupture, but the operation is simpler and the recovery shorter.
 The second procedure, commonly called tissue flap, requires two incisions and longer recovery.
 In some cases, the surgeon will recommend one procedure over the other, but in most cases it’s the woman’s choice.

-[Read about Reconstructive Breast Surgery.]
+Reconstructive Breast Surgery.]

 These decisions usually don’t take long.
 My patients know they have breast cancer.
 They’ve been studying the Internet and talking to their friends.
 These women are knowledgeable.
 I tell them they can’t make a wrong decision.
-In the end I find that most of my patients are satisfied with the choices they make.
+In the end I find that most of my patients are satisfied with the breast cancer treatment choices they make.